kxusx/paywall-remover-extension/README.md

 ## Overview

-As an avid news reader, I was regularly bummed out by paywalls.
+As an avid news and medium articles reader, I was regularly bummed out by paywalls.
 Copying links and pasting them into different websites to bypass these paywalls was a hassle.
 I couldn't find any other extension that works for Medium articles as well as for news articles paywall removal, so I decided to create one.

-This extension modifies the current tab's URL to help you bypass paywalls for news articles and Medium articles with just a click.
+This extension helps you bypass paywalls for news articles and Medium articles with just a click.
 No unnecessary data is asked from you.

 ## Features